dstl/eleatics/argumentation/coronavirus/uncertainty.md

 [![argument map regarding lab origin](origin-lab.svg)](origin-lab.graphml)

-Evaluating this argument map will produce a number of extensions, and in each extension the hypothesis will be either "true" (acceptable) or "false" (unacceptable).
-We can collect all the "true" extensions into one set, and regard it as the case in support of the hypothesis:
+Evaluating this argument map will produce a number of extensions, and in each extension the *Introduction through a laboratory incident* hypothesis will be either
+"true" (acceptable) or "false" (unacceptable).
+We can collect all the "true" extensions into one set and regard it as the case in support of the hypothesis:

 [![argument map for lab origin](origin-lab-for.svg)](origin-lab-for.graphml)